ThisIsntTheWay/buy-the-dip/README.md

  - Extensive configuration

 ### Usage
-Plesae refer to the [Wiki](https://github.com/ThisIsntTheWay/buy-the-dip/wiki) for proper usage of this bot.
+Please refer to the [wiki](https://github.com/ThisIsntTheWay/buy-the-dip/wiki) for proper usage of this bot.

 #### ToDo
 - [X] Implement support for binance